poult-lab/daily-word/english_words_ learning.md

 [adj] a belief that is specific to this part of Africa.

 "existing only in one place or limited to one thing" -peculiar-

+11.precisely   [prɪˈsaɪsli]

+[adv] They look precisely the same to me. "exactly"

+D[adj] precise [prɪˈsaɪs]

+precise details/instructions/measurements. "clear and accurate" -exact-

+We were just talking about her when, at that precise moment , she walked in. "used to emphasize that sth happens at a particular time or in a particular way"

+a skilled and precise worker."taking care to be exact and accurate, especially about small details"

+-meticulous-